Recipe: Roasted Chicken Thighs with Fennel & Lemon

 My love of chicken thighs is well-documented.
 They’re not terribly dark, so even those in your household who prefer white meat shouldn’t turn their noses up at thighs the way they might at drumsticks.
 And chicken thighs are unfailingly moist and forgiving.
 You can overcook them just a bit and they’ll still be melting and juicy.
 They also are cheap.
 So really, what can go wrong?

 Here I roast chicken thighs in a light bath of lemon juice, olive oil, and garlic, with thick wedges of fennel bulb thrown into the mix.
 They all roast together at high heat, crisping up around the edges and becoming infused with the flavor of garlic and lemon.

-My fiancé tends to halfheartedly eat fennel regardless of how it's prepared — this is the first time he quickly scrapped it of his plate and went looking for more.
+My fiancé tends to halfheartedly eat fennel, regardless of how it’s prepared — this is the first time he quickly ate it off his plate and went looking for more.
 The simple method of roasting fennel wedges alongside chicken thighs allows the vegetable to absorb the rich juices from the meat while they caramelize on the sheet pan, making them incredibly addictive.

 While this recipe originally called for boneless, skinless chicken thighs, I opted for bone-in, skin-on, as they bring a bigger jolt of flavor and texture to the dish (thank you, crispy chicken skin) and always feel more substantial to me.
 I also reduced the salt a bit, as I felt the original amount produced a dish that was a tad too salty.

 Also, I definitely encourage you to serve this dish with the optional cooked rice or bread (cooked couscous would also be lovely) — there’s some great lemony, garlicky sauce lingering on the sheet pan that deserves to be soaked up.